 When we see the casket or urn for the first time, the reality of loss cannot be denied.
 We are compelled to accept the truth that our life is forever changed.
 Although we may rationally understand that our loved one is gone, a meaningful funeral ceremony initiates the healing process of the heart.

-More like This: Attending the Services: Why Should I Go?
+More like This: Why We Should Attend The Services

 - Everdays Life (1)